robinrendle/robinrendle.com/_projects/transfers.markdown

   </figure>
 </div> -->

-I think what this taught me more than anything is that not everything can be planned in the early design stages, no matter how deliberate and careful I am.
+I think what this taught me is that I have to be quick on my toes and be critical of my design during user research – everything can’t be considered in the early design stages, no matter how deliberate or careful I am.
 User testing is the only way to reveal those sorts of issues.

 ## Project Review